 GelMA has a reversible thermal gelation and can be permanently crosslinked through photopolymerization.
-Before bioprinting, gelMA can be mixed with photoinitiators, such as Irgacure 2959 (1,3) or LAP (2).
-When exposed to a certain wavelength of light, the photoinitiators release free radicals which interact with the methacrylate groups on GelMA to create a solid gel through covalent bonds.
+Before bioprinting, gelMA can be mixed with photoinitiators, such as LAP (2) or Irgacure 2959 (1,3).
+When exposed to a certain wavelength of light, the photoinitiators release free radicals that interact with the methacrylate groups on GelMA to create a solid gel through covalent bonds.
 Because of exposure to free radicals and sometimes harmful wavelengths, crosslinking time should be minimized to avoid effects on viability.
 This gelation process does not affect viscosity during extrusion and allows for tunable mechanical properties through post-process crosslinking, with an increasing elastic modulus with increasing crosslinking time.

 In addition to crosslinking time, the mechanical properties of GelMA can be adjusted in a variety of ways.
 Varying the degrees of methacrylation during synthesis lead to varying compressive moduli, with increasing concentrations correlating to increasing compressive moduli (3).
 Additionally, increased gelMA concentration leads to increased elastic modulus and decreased mass swelling ratio (3).
 Ali Khademhosseini and his team of researchers tested gelMA concentrations ranging from 7-15%, establishing a link between printability and hydrogel properties (7).